 - To give yourself a goal going west from Cooke’s Corner, there is the highest point on the Nora Kuttner Trail.
 (3 miles total).
 Landscape guys call it “top of the world.”
 It takes a bit more in the way of description.
 In fact you may find the map to Nora Kuttner easier to use.
 Here it is in words, if you prefer that…

 Pacific Electric Line Through Fullerton Yes, the Red Car was in Fullerton.
 And it went right where you are walking, on the Juanita Cooke Trail.
 The Red Car was reduced to one car a day by the time the service ended in 1938.
 (The Red Car between Long Beach and Los Angeles ran until 1961.)
 The passenger service began in 1918 and the rails continued carrying freight until the late fifties.
 The picture to the left is about the most famous picture of Fullerton history.
-The words “Welcome To Fullerton” doesn’t make any sense now, but from where those words were seen, Fullerton was undeveloped land except for Hillcrest Park.
+The words “Welcome To Fullerton” doesn’t make any sense now, but from where those words were seen then, Fullerton was undeveloped land.

 The Pacific Electric passenger service (Red Car) connected Fullerton and Whittier.
 A short walk to another Pacific Electric line would take you all the way into Los Angeles.
-But its major use was moving citrus to the packing houses near Commonwealth and Pomona.
+But its major use was moving citrus from where St. Jude is now, to the packing houses next to what is now the Amtrak station.
 Pacific Electric historian Al Donnelly, gives this perspective on how this line was used: “The line was never intended as a passenger service, but more as an invasion of Santa Fe freight territory.”
 (There was a Santa Fe spur where Bastanchury Road is now.)
 What you would see on the bridge above, even before 1938, was rarely a passenger Red Car, but instead a small electric engine pulling a few ordinary freight cars.
 This combination had the strange name: “juice pack” (see gallery below).
 After 1938 only the juice packs would be seen.

 The Fullerton Depot is now the Hop Scotch Restaurant on Commonwealth.
 Before arriving there, the freight went along what is now Santa Fe street where there was a row of packing houses.
 The strangest aspect of the Pacific Electric in Fullerton is that before it came to the packing houses, it passed right through the middle of Fullerton College.